rm-bergmann/less-style-library-docs/src/content/index.md

 ## Tip

 To speed up workflow it is a great idea to ensure you have a hot reload and watch tool set up in your project for development.
 Some frameworks like Gatsby have it built in.
-Depeneding on the project setup you can use Webpack and Recat hot loader or Gulp with Browsesync and HTML injection plugin.
+Depending on the project setup you can use Webpack and React hot loader or Gulp with Browsesync and HTML injection plugin.
 The ideal workflow is **make change** > **save** > **view change in browser**.